linux-netdev/ml-stat/README.rst

 TODO
 ----

-1. Count a series as one across versions.
-   This should also let us find repost violations.

-2. Calculate stats for pw checks (per check and per person?)
-   Download all the data from pw and filter by delegate.

-3. How many authors have not appeared on the list.
+1. How many authors have not appeared on the list.

 Ideas
 -----